Ville de Gatineau

 When in doubt, consult DTRITUS to find out how to dispose of your items.

-Why can't Styrofoam go in the blue bin?
+Why are foam trays now accepted in the blue bin?

 DTRITUS